houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 8. Tune mic gain, speaker gain, channel and antenna placement.
 9. Test range outdoors with clear line of sight.

-If your wiring is different, add a new board profile instead of modifying the existing black/grey profiles directly.
-It will keep the firmware easier for other builders to understand.

 ## Future Work